JyotinderSingh/trytok/README.md

 # TryTok: Remote Code Execution Engine for Tok

-TryTok is a remote code execution engine for a toy programming language that I built, called [Tok](https://github.com/JyotinderSingh/ctok/tree/master).
+TryTok is a scalable remote code execution engine for a toy programming language that I built, called [Tok](https://github.com/JyotinderSingh/ctok/tree/master).

 ## Architecture

 ![Architecture](./architecture.png)

-The architecture of TryTok is simple.
+TryTok is designed for simplicity and scalability.
 It consists of two main components:

-1. **Coordinator**: The coordinator is responsible for coordinating the execution of code.
-It accepts code from the user, sends it to one of the code Executors for execution, and returns the result to the user.
+1. **Coordinator**: The Coordinator is responsible for managing the execution of code.
+It serves as the primary interface for users, accepting code submissions, delegating them to available Executors for processing, and delivering the results back to the users.
+This centralized approach prevents Executors from directly accessing databases or external services, which can cause performance bottlenecks.
+Moreover, the Coordinator should be treated as the component which incorporates operational logic such as authentication, rate limiting, and database consultations.

 1. **Code Executor**: The code executor executes the code that is sent to it by the Coordinator.
 It is a stateless component that can be scaled horizontally to handle multiple requests.
-The executor internally launches a lightweight container to execute code for each request to ensure isolation.

-We use kubernetes to deploy these components and maintain multiple replicas of the Code Executor.
+### Isolation and Resource Management

+Each code execution request is handled by a distinct pod within a Kubernetes cluster.
+The request is processed in a dedicated lightweight container, approximately 8MB in size, to maintain isolation and security.
+These containers are resource-restricted to prevent any single request from monopolizing node resources, ensuring fair allocation and consistent performance across multiple requests.
+Post-execution, the container is terminated to free up resources.

 ## Local Setup